-- have achieved at least 72 credits at NCEA level 2 or higher, including a minimum of 14 credits in each of two subjects from the approved subject list, and - have achieved a further 14 credits at level 2 or above from one domain or approved subjects, and - have satisfied the literacy and numeracy requirements for entrance from NCEA, and - provide evidence of having studied overseas at an appropriate level (comparable to New Zealand Year 13) for no less than 20 weeks.
+- have achieved at least 72 credits at NCEA level 2 or higher, including a minimum of 14 credits in each of three subjects from the approved subject list, and - have satisfied the literacy and numeracy requirements for entrance from NCEA, and - provide evidence of having studied overseas at an appropriate level (comparable to New Zealand Year 13) for no less than 20 weeks.

-3.5 Australian high school ranking
+1.1.5 Australian high school ranking

-An applicant (note: Australian or NZ Citizens and residents only) who has completed study at an Australian high school must have achieved one of the following:
+An Australian or NZ Citizen or permanent resident who has completed study at an Australian high school must have achieved one of the following:

-- ATAR rank of 69.5 or above

-- OP rank of 14 or below.
+- · ATAR rank of 69.5 or above - · OP rank of 14 or below.

-- 3.6 Completion of approved Foundation Studies programme